Rachana-Kaparthi/ADVANCED-PHYSICAL-DESIGN-USING-OPENLANE-SKY130/README.md

 ```

 **Magic**
-Use the below commands for installing Magic-
+Use the below commands for installing Magic.

 ```
 sudo apt-get install m4